-Research on distribution of on and off-farm activities of ornamental fish farmers at Layang-layang was done through the survey.
-Layang-layang is presently has the highest number of ornamental fish exporter in Malaysia.
-Collected data was used to propose simplified statistics as an indicator of an area or a country.
-The limited usage of data will not be fully utilized and later, it will vanish and cannot be spatially referenced.
-Ornamental fish farmers at Layang-layang were assumed to have different preferences of which off-farm activities they would choose.
-Therefore, this study was conducted to determine the decision making of ornamental fish farmers in Layang-Layang towards a wide range of off-farm activities they like most to increase their income.
-However, their decision making whether to participate in off farm employment or not are affected by non-spatial structural characteristics including personal characteristics, fish farm characteristics and spatial characteristics.
-The relationship between off-farm work and a fish farm's economic performance indicates that a farm household's dependence on off-farm income affects the distributional consequences of agricultural policies in a country.
-In the terms of spatial analysis, spatial referencing data allows the data gathering on different geographical stages such as election area, infrastructure services area, posting area or area that has postcode.
-Timing in a research is very important, as the GIS project timing may take some period with a high cost, about 80% from the project sources Ruslan (1996).
-Thus, GIS analysis and the usage need to be done earlier to make the data useable.
-In this study, the spatial data obtained were analysed and the distribution of data were displayed without creating a complicated database, as the database model for spatial data needs a specific data model where it can only be found in GIS, vector model and raster model.
+Research on distribution of ornamental fish farmers at Layang-Layang, Kluang was done through the survey and field verification.
+Layang-Layang, Kluang is presently recorded as the highest number of ornamental fish exporter in Malaysia.
+Ornamental fish farmers at Layang-Layang, Kluang were assumed to have different preferences of which farm activities they would do.
+Therefore, this study was conducted to determine the decision making of ornamental fish farmers in Layang-Layang, Kluang towards a wide range of farm activities they do most to get income that affect the country's export trade value for ornamental fish.
+However, their decision making whether to participate are affected by non-spatial structural characteristics including personal characteristics, fish farm characteristics and spatial characteristics.
+The relationship between farm work and a fish farm's economic performance indicates that a farm household's dependence on farm income affects the distributional consequences of agricultural policies in a country.
+In the terms of spatial analysis, Ruslan (1996) found that spatial referencing data allows the data gathering on different geographical stages such as election area, infrastructure services area, posting area or area that has postcode.
+Timing in a research is very important, as the GIS project timing may take some period with a high cost, about 80% from the project sources.
+Therefore, GIS analysis need to be done earlier to make the data reliable and useable.
+In this study, the spatial data obtained were analysed.
+Later, the distribution of data were displayed by creating a simple database, as the database model for spatial data needs a specific data model where it can only be found in GIS, vector model and raster model.
+Remote sensing data will be used to identify the farm location.
+Later, remote sensing allows researchers to follow up and monitor risk areas in the long term, to determine desertification factors, to support decision-makers in defining relevant measures of environmental management, and to assess their impacts (Begni G.et. al 2005).

 Figure 1.
-Layang-Layang Ornamental Fish Farming and Off-farm Area
+Layang-Layang, Kluang Ornamental Fish Farming Area